Who is eligible

 Missouri has not expanded Medicaid (MO HealthNet) under the ACA.
 Non-disabled adults without children are not eligible for Medicaid regardless of how low their income is, and parents with dependent children are only eligible with incomes that don’t exceed 18 percent of the poverty level.
 Only Texas has a lower Medicaid eligibility cap, at 15 percent.

-If Missouri had expanded Medicaid, FamiliesUSA estimates that 452,000 people would be newly-eligible for coverage.
+If Missouri had expanded Medicaid, FamiliesUSA estimates that 293,000 people would be newly eligible for coverage.

-As the ACA was written, it called for Medicaid expansion in every state for residents with incomes up to 133 percent of poverty.
+As the ACA was written, it called for Medicaid expansion in every state for residents with incomes up to 133 percent of poverty (138 percent with the built-in 5 percent income disregard).
 But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Missouri is one of 19 states that has not yet taken steps to expand coverage.

 The impact of the 2016 election

-Governor Jay Nixon, a Democrat who pushed for Medicaid expansion in Missouri since 2012, was term-limited, and could not run in the 2016 election.
+Governor Jay Nixon, a Democrat who pushed for Medicaid expansion in Missouri since 2012, was term-limited, and could not run in the 2016 election (although he has said he’ll continue to advocate for Medicaid expansion after leaving office).
 Former US Navy SEAL Eric Greitens (a former Democrat, now a Republican), won the election, and has said that he was opposed to Medicaid expansion because of the cost to the state.

 Who is eligible?